sebasku/Shopsite/README.md

 # Shopsite
-Simple PHP project
 Project not finished.
 Currently:

 As a user:
 	can create account and login
 		add stuff to cart

-As a employee(access to whole admin panel): access to create new products/edit existing, same with users
+As a employee(access to whole admin panel):
+	Employee has full access to admin panel(view/modify/create/delete user/product), but can't modify stuff that comes from other employee.

-As a moderator(access to part of admin panel): limited to view/edit stuff only created by this one moderator can add/modify only products, modify only created by this one moderator
+As a moderator(access to part of admin panel):
+	Moderator can view/modify/create/delete only stuff that he has access to.

 TODO:
 functionality: